la2050/archive/_projects/2015/lets-build-bridges-between-communities-and-our-dream-la-by-celebrating-la-county-innovation-broadly.md

 project_areas:
   - County of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: Twitter Organization(s) name(s): Center for Innovation at the LAEDC Organization(s) mailing address(es): "444  South Flower Street\r\n37th Floor" Organization(s) website(s): www.innovate.la
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): Center for Innovation at the LAEDC Organization(s) mailing address(es): "444  South Flower Street\r\n37th Floor" Organization(s) website(s): www.innovate.la